akshat250901/Bullet-Brawl/README.md

   - Created a new component and component container for interpolation  [Components.hpp 76 - 83, Tiny_ecs_registry.hpp]
   - Added interpolation to powerups with desired values[World_init.cpp 136-141 ]
   - Handled interpolation functioning for powerup [random_drops_system.cpp 59- 80]

+## Milestone 3
+In Milestone 3, the major milestone was successfully implementing the Gun System, adding various weapons each supporting a unique playstyle and with their own sounds and animations.
+We integrated sound effects, UI elements for power-ups/weapons, and diverse art assets.
+In addition, we focused on map refactoring, creating visually appealing maps like Island, Jungle, Space, and Temple.
+Overall, we enhanced the user experience and quality of life, by introducing an enhanced main menu intro screen and added clickable buttons to allow players to choose between various maps.
+Furthermore, we added text to indicate when players are reloading and arrows to indicate when players are outside of the view along with satisfying victory screens.
+Lastly, we rebalanced and fine-tuned the gameplay by tuning the guns and powerups.
+All requirements for this milestone have been met, and no major changes are needed based on the initial proposal.

+Danny:
+- Implement the Gun System which includes all the game logic that surrounds all the guns
+  - Add gun declarations and stats to a list so that they can be spawned in weapon crates [RandomDropsSystem::RandomDropsSystem()]
+  - Gun recoil animation [GunSystem::animateRecoil()]
+  - Gun logic for all weapons [GunSystem::step()]
+  - Damage drop off for weapons [WorldSystem::handle_player_bullet_collisions() lines 516-529]
+- Implemented arrows that point to players' positions when they are outside of the screen [OutOfBoundsArrowSystem::step()]

+Leo
+- Implemented sound effects for player movement and guns [sound_system.cpp and sound_system.hpp]
+- Implemented UI elements to display what powerup/weapon is being picked up, as well as if the player is currently reloading [world_init.cpp::createPopupIndicator()]
+- Various art assets like the main menu, guns, popup indicators, win screen[/data/*]
+  - Gun renders different depending on the weapon that the player is holding [world_init.cpp: line 378-413]

+Jason
+- Refactored createBackground() methods for different maps
+  - [world_init::createIslandMap()]
+  - [world_init::createJungleMap()]
+  - [world_init::SpaceMap()]
+  - [world_init::TempleMap()]
+- Created art assets like Space, Jungle and Temple map for more interesting game play
+- Created map layout to accommodate new game play maps

+Seraj:
+- Created end game screen which shows the winning player and added fade out animation
+  - world_init.cpp#L712 [createDeathScreen]
+- Added stock count for player lives
+  - world_system.cpp#L118[WorldSystem::step]

+Ishraq:
+- Added the level selection screen by adding another layer to MainMenuSystem
+- Updated menu selection to allow mouse clicks to switch to game modes and switch between main menu and level selection
+  - [MainMenuSystem::initialize_main_menu()]
+  - [MainMenuSystem::is_point_inside_button()]
+  - [MainMenuSystem::is_hovering()]
+  - [MainMenuSystem::on_mouse_move()]
+- Updated player respawn positions to be random
+  - [WorldSystem::step()]